 You might also like to learn more about the Mediator’s attitude and our process so far as it relates to personal affairs.

-We can help you to resolve disputes in connection with:
+Apart from your business affairs, we can help you to resolve disputes in connection with:

 - Your family business – directors, shareholders, management

 - Wills, inheritance, trusts and probate

 - Easements, covenants, rights over land, boundaries, neighbour disputes